rainoffallingstar/dockerR/README.md

 #### Tips

--   How to schdule a rscript in windows
+-   How to schdule a rscript in windows/macos/linux

     > by run the following commands in the terminal as an example

     ``` bash
+    # in win
     schtasks /create /tn "Run R Script at 6 AM" /tr "C:\Program Files\R\R-4.3.3\bin\x64\Rscript.exe D:\fallingstarGitcode\dockerR\dev\example\container-autoupdate.R" /sc daily /st 06:00

+    # in macos & linux
+    crontab -e
+    0 6 * * * /usr/bin/Rscript /path/to/your/script.R

     ```

 #### RoadMap